|1||$1,850,000+ raised to-date from music industry executives, VC, angels and the crowd 🦄🙌🚀|

 There is no better team in the world equipped for this challenge.
 Everyone at Vampr has enjoyed a career in the creative arts.
 Literally everyone, including our developers.

 We understand inherently that people will spend money to further their career, because we all spent a boatload of hard earned cash to further our own.
 Our CEO Josh Simons has worked with everyone from Travis Scott to Keith Urban, racking up tens of millions of streams along the way.
+This year he was named in The Music Network’s 30 Under 30 Power List where he was also voted Reader’s Choice.
 Co-founder Baz Palmer is a Hall of Fame musician.
 His band Hunters & Collectors reached 12x Platinum sales and toured the world for more than twenty years.

 Many of us at Vampr started off playing the club circuit, and would eventually graduate to theatres and ultimately arenas.
 As part of that journey we had the opportunity to work with phenomenal creative minds across so many fields, from graphic designers to audio technicians, from lighting experts to marketing gurus.

 We understand a creative person’s requirements at every step of the journey.
 We translate this to Vampr.
 We didn’t have to learn how to 'find our audience', to use tech speak - we just spoke directly with them.